-Underwater archaeologists working off the Egyptian coast have
+Underwater archaeologists working off the Egyptian coast

-archaeologist, Franck Goddio, revealed the
+Alexandria, the French marine archaeologist, Franck Goddio, revealed the

-first evidence of what is

-believed to be the ancient city of Herakleion
+first evidence of what was believed to be the ancient city of Herakleion

 A lost world